An optimised deep spiking neural network architecture without gradients: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel optimized abstraction to \acrshort{snn}s that can be used to solve practical machine learning problems in the spiking domain.
-Unlike other methods that try to approximate error back-propagation to \acrshort{snn}s using techniques like surrogate gradients, we explore using spike-timing-dependent threshold adaptation and weight adaptation as the only way to train spiking neural architectures.
+In this work, we introduced a novel optimised abstraction to \acrshort{snn}s that can be used to solve practical machine learning problems in the spiking domain.
+We conducted a comprehensive evaluation of the architecture on various spiking datasets available.
+Unlike other methods that try to approximate error back-propagation to \acrshort{snn}s using techniques like surrogate gradients, we explore using a simple local spike-timing-dependent adaptation of thresholds and weights as the only way to train spiking neural architectures.
 The learning rule in \acrshort{odesa} networks is an event-driven supervised learning algorithm that enables learning transformations between arbitrary input and output spike trains under the single assumption that there exists a spike in the input train for every spike in the output spike train.
-Additionally, \acrshort{odesa} only uses binary attention signals between the neuron groups and one binary global attention signal to achieve learning. \acrshort{odesa} networks have sparse activity due to the hard \acrshort{wta} constraint on each layer, making it energy efficient to implement on neuromorphic hardware.
+We show that learning can be achieved in deep spiking neural architectures using binary attention signals between neuron groups and one global binary attention signal along with a simple three-factor adaptation of weights and thresholds. \acrshort{odesa} networks have sparse activity due to the hard \acrshort{wta} constraint on each layer, making it energy efficient to implement on neuromorphic hardware.
 This enables on-chip online learning capabilities for neuromorphic hardware.
-This work is an attempt at bridging the gap between machine learning and \acrshort{snn} models using a novel abstraction of biological spiking networks without relying on gradients.
+This work is an attempt at bridging the gap between machine learning and \acrshort{snn} models using a novel abstraction of biological spiking networks without relying on back-propagation of gradients.